The Bottled Water Lie: Less Regulated Than Tap Water and 1,000x More Expensive

 What to Do Instead

 • If you buy bottled water, research the brand.
-Look for brands that publish independent third-party testing results, disclose their source, and use glass or high-quality packaging.
+Look for brands that publish independent third-party testing results, disclose their source, and use glass packaging.
 The label imagery tells you nothing.
-The testing data tells you everything.

 This article is for general informational purposes only and is not medical advice.
 Always consult a qualified healthcare professional if you have concerns about your health or water quality.